Joe Manchin: Early political career

 Manchin was elected to the West Virginia House of Delegates in 1982 at age 35 and in 1986 was elected to the West Virginia Senate, where he served until 1996.
 He ran for governor in 1996, losing the Democratic primary election to Charlotte Pritt.
 At that time, he supported the Republican candidate for governor, Cecil Underwood, who went on to win.
-Manchin was elected Secretary of State of West Virginia in 2000 and oversaw his own election to Governor.
+Manchin was elected Secretary of State of West Virginia in 2000, defeating Libertarian candidate Poochie Myers, 89.4% to 10.6%.

 Governor of West Virginia

-In 2003 Manchin announced his intention to challenge incumbent Democratic Governor Bob Wise in the 2004 Democratic primary.
+In 2003, Manchin announced his intention to challenge incumbent Democratic governor Bob Wise in the 2004 Democratic primary.
 Wise decided not to seek reelection after a scandal, and Manchin won the Democratic primary and general election by large margins.
 His election marked the first time since 1964 that a West Virginia governor was succeeded by another governor from the same party.

-Manchin was a member of the National Governors Association, the Southern Governors' Association, and the Democratic Governors Association.
-He was also chairman of the Southern States Energy Board, state's chair of the Appalachian Regional Commission and chairman of the Interstate Mining Compact Commission.

 In July 2005, Massey Energy CEO Don Blankenship sued Manchin, alleging that Manchin had violated Blankenship's First Amendment rights by threatening increased government scrutiny of his coal operations in retaliation for Blankenship's political activities.
 Blankenship had donated substantial funds into campaigns to defeat a proposed pension bond amendment and oppose the reelection of state Supreme Court Justice Warren McGraw, and he fought against a proposed increase in the severance tax on extraction of mineral resources.
 Soon after the bond amendment's defeat, the state Division of Environmental Protection (DEP) revoked a permit approval for controversial new silos near Marsh Fork Elementary School in Raleigh County.
 While area residents had complained for some time that the coal operation there endangered their children, Blankenship claimed that the DEP acted in response to his opposition to the bond amendment.

 During the Sago Mine disaster in early January 2006 in Upshur County, West Virginia, Manchin confirmed incorrect reports that 12 miners had survived; in actuality only one survived.
 Manchin later acknowledged that a miscommunication had occurred with rescue teams in the mine.
 On February 1, 2006, he ordered a stop to all coal production in West Virginia pending safety checks after two more miners were killed in separate accidents.
 Sixteen West Virginia coal miners died in mining accidents in early 2006.
-In November 2006, SurveyUSA ranked Manchin one of the country's most popular governors, with a 74% approval rating.

-Manchin easily won reelection to a second term as governor in 2008 against Republican Russ Weeks, capturing 69.77% of the vote and winning every county.
+Manchin easily won reelection to a second term as governor in 2008 against Republican Russ Weeks, capturing 69.81% of the vote and winning every county.